tandn/CommunicationPatterns/README.md

-#### A distributed cache that use processes to hold key,value pair.
+#### A distributed cache that uses processes to hold {Key,Value} pairs.

+### API: sc:insert/2 (sc:update/2), sc:lookup/1, sc:delete/1

+- Distribution relies on Mnesia - mapping between Key and Pid
-##### Implemented by following chapters 4,6,7,8,9,11 in "Erlang and OTP in Action"
+- Implemented by following chapters 4,6,7,8,9,11 in "Erlang and OTP in Action".

 #### Compile: rebar3
- - sc: the cache
+ - sc: cache implementation + event logger + API
- - rd: resource discovery for connecting a new cache node with already-up cached nodes in a cluster
+ - rd: utility that connects a new cache node (VM) with already-up cached nodes in a cluster
- - ti: tcp interface to interact with the cache via tcp (e.g., telnet)
+ - ti: a tcp interface that allows to interact with the cache via tcp (e.g., telnet)